 For younger students or students that need more assistance you can open with giving examples of policies that are in the handouts.
 For students that need more of challenge you can have them list out what policies the school might have and brainstorm what policies need to still be created to make them more effective.

-Students can publish their newly created policy in the school’s handbook, on their website, and read it at the No Name-Calling Week assembly.
+Students can publish their newly created policy in the school’s handbook and on their website.
 They can go to a town meeting or board meeting for the school to share their ideas about the importance of policies in making a school a safer place for all students.

 Other Lessons to Explore: Learning Empowerment and Self-Identification, Challenging Assumptions, Beauty is Skin Deep